antonio-muniz/errorizer/README.md

 ## Defining errors

-The API errors must be declared in an object and passed as a parameter to the main function, which creates the middleware.
+The API errors must be declared in an object and passed as a parameter to the main function.

 ```js
 let errors = { /* ... */ };